-For Online and Distance Students from States Other than Indiana
+For Ball State Online Students from States Other than Indiana

 The U.S. Department of Education requires that any U.S. college or university offering online or distance programs to citizens in a state where the program is not physically located to meet the requirements of those other states to legally offer postsecondary, online education to their residents.